 While the iPad Pro has been leaked heavily, we’ve heard very little in the way of rumours about the iPad Pro camera.

-At a guess, we’d say it’s likely there’ll be both a front-facing FaceTime camera and a rear-facing iSight camera featured.
+At a guess, we’d say the tablet is likely to feature both a front-facing FaceTime camera and a rear-facing iSight camera.

 There’s also talk of the iPhone 6S being capable of shooting 4K video.
 With rumours that the iPad Pro will feature a 4K screen, UHD video recording could very well be in store.